Notice: Your browser is not supported or outdated so some features of the site might not be available.

 ASUS ROG Zephyrus G14 (2024)

 The Apple MacBook Pro 14 (M3, 2023) and the ASUS ROG Zephyrus G14 (2024) are very different devices, as the former is a workstation designed for professional workloads, while the latter is a gaming laptop that can handle some intensive productivity tasks.
 The MacBook Pro 14 provides a better user experience overall, as it has a sharper and brighter display, a larger and more responsive touchpad, and significantly longer battery life.
-You can get better performance from the MacBook Pro 14 has better performance, especially the higher-end configurations with an M3 Max SoC.
+If you only use the laptop for CPU-intensive productivity tasks, you can get more performance out of the MacBook Pro 14, especially the higher-end configurations with an M3 Max SoC.
 However, the G14 is still a better option for gaming, as there are far more games on Windows, and the NVIDIA GPUs have better game drivers and more features like DLSS and Frame Generation.
 The G14 also has a faster display response time and G-SYNC support to reduce ghosting and screen tearing.

 Apple MacBook Pro 14 (2021)